licensed2hench/Custom-WijiBoard/README.md

 ---

-## What is the original WijiBoard?
+## What is the Original WijiBoard?

 The **WijiBoard** is a unique, remote-controlled interactive board that lets you move a planchette using WiFi, Bluetooth, or a web interface.
 It combines hands-on electronics with fun, supernatural-inspired functionality, providing a fascinating way to learn hardware, programming, and PCB design.